CA-LoRA: Concept-Aware LoRA for Domain-Aligned Segmentation Dataset Generation: Introduction

 \section{Introduction}

 The amount of labeled data is crucial for achieving high performance in semantic segmentation.
-However, acquiring diverse image samples, especially in rare or complex scenarios, and providing pixel-wise annotations are labor-intensive and time-consuming.
-Recent advances in text-to-image (T2I) generation models~\cite{ldm, imagen, sdxl} have significantly improved image quality, enabling their use for data creation in perception tasks such as segmentation with minimal human effort.
-Recent studies~\cite{zhang2021datasetgan, baranchuk22label, datasetdm, wu2023diffumask} leverage these models, such as Stable Diffusion~\cite{ldm}, pretrained on large-scale datasets~\cite{laion5b}.
-By utilizing the rich generative features from T2I models, label generation modules can be trained with minimal labeled data to parse semantic regions.
-Furthermore, these models also provide controllability through text input, allowing for the generation of underrepresented distributions.
-These approaches have proven particularly effective in augmenting labeled datasets~\cite{zhang2021datasetgan, is_synthetic, sddm, datasetdm}, addressing data scarcity, and creating desired distributions, such as long-tailed class distributions~\cite{shin2023fill} or adverse weather condition~\cite{jia2023dginstyle}.
+However, collecting diverse image samples, especially in rare or complex scenarios, and providing pixel-level annotations is both labor-intensive and time-consuming.
+To address this data scarcity, recent studies~\cite{zhang2021datasetgan, baranchuk22label, datasetdm, wu2023diffumask} have leveraged text-to-image (T2I) generation models~\cite{ldm,imagen,sdxl} to synthesize training data for semantic segmentation.
+These studies utilize the rich generative capabilities of T2I models to produce promising image-label pairs.
+In addition, the text-driven controllability of T2I models enables targeted generation of underrepresented distributions.
+This has proven particularly effective for augmenting labeled datasets, alleviating data scarcity, and generating specific distributions such as balancing class~\cite{shin2023fill} or weather conditions~\cite{jia2023dginstyle}.

-There are two primary challenges in generating segmentation datasets using image generation models: 1) aligning with the target domain, and 2) generating informative datasets beyond existing training data.
-However, previous approaches have overlooked key aspects of these issues.
-Existing methods~\cite{zhang2021datasetgan, li2022bigdatasetgan, baranchuk22label, park2023learning} typically produce domain-aligned but non-informative samples, as they train image generation models from scratch using only segmentation datasets, resulting in images that closely resemble the training data.
-To overcome this, leveraging T2I models such as Stable Diffusion, pretrained on large-scale datasets, is crucial for generating more diverse and informative samples.
-However, recent methods~\cite{datasetdm, wu2023diffumask, yang2024freemask, jia2023dginstyle} often use these pretrained models without fine-tuning for segmentation tasks, leading to poor alignment with the target domain.

-Full fine-tuning or Low-Rank Adaptation (LoRA)~\cite{hu2022lora} of pretrained T2I models are potential solutions to the challenges discussed above.
-However, as shown in \Cref{fig:1_intro_motivation}, even LoRA fine-tuning often overfits and memorizes training data, limiting the generation of diverse and informative samples.
-This occurs because the model learns all concepts (\eg, viewpoint, style, object shape, and layout) existing in the training data.
-Therefore, we need a method to selectively learn only the necessary concepts (\eg, viewpoint or style) for domain alignment, while leveraging the pretrained knowledge of T2I models to generate informative samples.